rohandreamerz/StockDataAnalysis/README.md

 Regulatory Compliance:
 Users are responsible for ensuring that their use of this AI tool complies with all applicable laws and regulations in their jurisdiction.

-By using this AI trading tool, you acknowledge and agree to these terms.
+By using this AI tool, you acknowledge and agree to these terms.